Willie Hammerstein: Acts

 In 1911 Irving Berlin was featured at the Victoria, billed as "The Composer of a Hundred Hits", and performed a number of his songs including That Mysterious Rag.
 Berlin was hired more as a celebrity songwriter than for his ability to sing, but was a hit with the audience anyway.

 Other types of human curiosity were "Shekla, Court Magician to the Shah of Persia" and "Madamoiselle Fatima, Escaped Harem Dancer: ...
 She has a distinctive Turkish personality and dances with original movements all her own, accompanied by her two Eunuch Servants."

 Hammerstein also put on novelties like Don the Talking Dog.

 Sports celebrities like boxer James J. Corbett and baseball pitcher Rube Marquard also drew audiences.

 Family and legacy

 Hammerstein was unusual in making a sharp separation between his work in the theater, which he loved, and his home life.

 He would not pose for a photograph, and told his press agents not to use his name in publicity.

 Hammerstein married Alice Nimmo in 1893, and they had two sons, Oscar and Reginald.
 They lived at 315 Central Park West.

 His wife died in 1910 and he married her sister, Annie Nimmo.

 He never took part in Broadway night life, and he did not want his two sons to get involved in theater.

-However, Oscar Hammerstein II became famous as a lyricist and musical comedy writer.
+However, his son Oscar Hammerstein II became the most famous lyricist and musical comedy writer of the era.

 Willie Hammerstein suffered from a disease of the kidneys, and died in New York on June 10, 1914.